dietrichalex/darttracker/README.md

 # darttracker
-## TODO's:
-+ stats are not working correctly (e.g. checkout percentage is always zero) in summary screen (live stats work)
+## TODO's (ranked by importance):

+1. add more stats
-    + add per leg stats etc.
+    + maybe stats per set
-+ implement correct checkout recommendations (table for common routes and algo for everything else)

-+ add a screen to actually display a game of the match history
-+ add name list to choose from

-+ maybe add multiple gamemodes
+    + maybe heatmap

+2. add scrolling to active player (annoying for more than 2 players)
+3. refine match history displaying